verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 * `kind` - Standard name of the component custom resource definition
 * `metadata.name` - The name used to create the component's custom resource
 * `metadata.namespace` - The namespace used to create this component's custom resource
-* `spec.workload.kind` - `ContainerizedWorkload` defines a stateless workload of Kubernetes
+* `spec.workload.kind` - `VerrazzanoHelidonWorkload` defines a stateless workload of Kubernetes
+* `spec.workload.spec.deploymentTemplate.podSpec.metadata.name` -  The name used to create the stateless workload of Kubernetes
-* `spec.workload.spec.containers` - The implementation containers
+* `spec.workload.spec.deploymentTemplate.podSpec.containers` - The implementation containers
-* `spec.workload.spec.containers.ports` - Ports exposed by the container
+* `spec.workload.spec.deploymentTemplate.podSpec.containers.ports` - Ports exposed by the container

 ### Verrazzano application configurations